 Commissioning a window.

-At this stage any modifications can be made and submitted for final approval by the client before work commences.
+At this stage any modifications can be made and submitted for final approval by the client.
 This can often be done by email.
-A deposit is required once construction begins.
-Any changes made after this may incur extra costs.
+Once the design is approved a 50% deposit is required and any changes made after this may incur extra costs.

 A few things to consider